 Such declamations are usually followed with one of two things, however.
-It’s either a sense of outrage and righteousness at the current sorry state of pricing in high-end audio, or a certain smugness that invites the caveat.
-“Price certainly does seem to correlate with quality, though!”
+It’s either a sense of outrage and righteousness at the current sorry state of pricing in high-end audio, or a certain smugness that invites a caveat: “Price certainly does seem to correlate with quality, though!”

 There is something to that, I’ll confess.
 I want to say that speakers don’t necessarily get all that much better the more expensive they get.
 I want to say that.
-I also want to say that an entire audio system can be had for under $100 (or $250, or some other arbitrarily low-level), and that the sound coaxed from that system could rival the sound coming from systems costing many thousands of dollars.
-I want to say that, too.
+I also want to say that an entire audio system can be had for under $100 (or $250, or some other arbitrarily low-level), and further, that the sound coaxed from that system fully rivals the sound coming from systems costing many, many thousands of dollars.
+I want to say that.
+I really do.
 It would be nice to believe that.
 But I don’t.
 Not really.
-It would be rare.
+If it were true, if it were possible, it would be rare.

 The upshot?
 Meh.
 There was one pair of speakers and an amp to match that didn’t necessarily make me want to throttle myself with my own intestines.
 But good?
 To the point of actually endorsing?
 Not so much.
 Or rather/better, endorse to what end?
 For dedicated two-channel music thrills?
-Or something (marginally) better than what your iMac is capable of?
+Or something (marginally) better than what your iMac is capable of with it’s built-in speakers?
 I’m exaggerating, but you take my point.
-But on the off-chance you’re being dense, here’s the punchline: if all you had was $200, based on my Guttenberg explorations, I would recommend a pair of AKG K7XX headphones from Massdrop.
+But on the off-chance you’re being dense, here’s the punchline: if all you had was $200, based on my Guttenberg explorations, what I would recommend is a pair of AKG K7XX headphones from Massdrop.
 Instead.

 Which brings me to ELAC.